 Slash Pine trees are growing in the two northern basins where the elevation is 31 feet above sea level.
-They are long leaf pines that don’t like being wet.
-This land was originally Pine flatwood habitat which is Scrub habitat.
+They are longleaf pines that don’t like being wet.
+This land was originally Pine flatwood habitat which is a scrub habitat.
 Some of the trees are 4 to 5 feet tall, large enough for hawks to sit in them watching for their prey.

 We are a 501(c)(3) nonprofit acting as caretakers to 114 acres of land in Brevard County.
 Our vision is to use this land to discover, study, and teach about Florida’s plants and animals to help sustain and enrich lives.

 HUNDRED ACRE HOLLOWS, INC IS DULY REGISTERED WITH THE STATE OF FLORIDA AS REQUIRED BY ITS SOLICITATION OF CONTRIBUTIONS ACT.
 OUR REGISTRATION NUMBER IS CH52596.
 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800-435-7352) WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.